 Put-and-take areas have a five-trout limit and specific spring closures depending on location.
 Closure 1 runs on specified waters from the first Sunday after March 4 to the last Saturday in March.
 Closure 2 applies to specified waters from Sunday to Saturday of the last full week of March.
-Consult the Maryland Fishing Guide for closure dates and special management area restrictions.
+Consult the Maryland Guide to Fishing and Crabbing for closure dates and special management area restrictions.

 The daily limit (in areas that are not put-and-take or special management areas) is two trout with no minimum size and no closed season, except in special trout management and put-and-take areas.

 Maryland fishing licenses and trout stamps are not required for anglers 15 and younger.

 Please clean and dry your gear between streams and outings to prevent the spread of harmful invaders such as didymo and whirling disease.
 This can be done by washing waders, boots and other items with dish soap or a five percent salt solution, or at wader wash stations located at the popular access points.